 The Strategic Planning Process

-1. Mission and Objectives
+1. Mission and Goals

 2. Environmental Scan

-3. Formulation of the Strategy
+3. Formulation of the Strategies

-4. Implementation of Strategies
+4. Strategy Implementation of the Business

 5. Monitoring and Evaluation

-More in the Process of Strategic Planning
+More on the Process of Strategic Planning